Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Quantum Statistical Potentials

 In the present study, we determined the $\gamma_{ie}$ parameter of the improved Kelbg potential for $Z$ values from 1 to 54 by applying a least-squares fitting procedure (implemented in gnuplot) to each exact pair potential using Eq.~\ref{kelbgpot}, with $\gamma_{ei}$ as a free parameter.
 The fitted $\gamma_{ei}$ values were then parameterized using a generalized Pad\'{e} approximant to second order in the dimensionless parameter $x\equiv x(T,Z)$, defined as

 where $\mathrm{Ha}$ is the Hartree energy in units of $k_BT$.
 The resulting Pad\'{e} fit as a function of $Z$ and $T$ is given by

 The fit to a Pad\'{e} approximant was inspired by the work of Ref.~\onlinecite{Filinov04}, wherein the authors derived a fitted Pad\'{e} approximant for the interaction between an electron and a proton.
+The quantity $x(T,Z)$ effectively corresponds to a measure of the thermal energy to the ground state energy of a single electron atom of charge $Z$.
+It provides a smooth functional form for capturing the transition from the weak-coupling limit ($\gamma_{ei}=1$), where perturbation theory holds and the original Kelbg potential is regained, to the strong-coupling limit ($\gamma_{ei}=0$), where bound state contributions to the thermal density matrix dominate and the QSP approach breaks down.

-In order to compare with this work, we used our definition for $x(T,Z)$ (Eq.~\ref{xpade}) in the Pad\'{e} approximate of Ref.~\onlinecite{Filinov04} to compute the carbon potentials.
+In order to compare our form for the QSPs with Ref.~\onlinecite{Filinov04}, we used our definition for $x(T,Z)$ (Eq.~\ref{xpade}) in the Pad\'{e} approximate of Ref.~\onlinecite{Filinov04} to compute the carbon potentials using Eq.~\ref{kelbgpot} which explicitly accounts for the value of $Z$.
 The results are shown as blue lines in Fig.~\ref{carbonpots2}.
 Comparison of the exact pair potential obtained from the Slater sum with the Pad\'{e} approximant for carbon at $T=2.5\times10^5$~K exemplifies a trend that is observed for all $Z$: the values that we derived for the exact pair potential at $r=0$ are less attractive than those predicted by the Pad\'{e} fit from Ref.~\onlinecite{Filinov04}.
 This discrepancy is most pronounced at low temperatures, but persists at higher temperatures, as shown for carbon at $T=1\times 10^6$~K. These observations motivated the development of a modified Pad\'{e} approximant to improve agreement with our results from the pair density matrix, though ultimately the differences are small and potentially related to small numerical differences in our calculations of the exact pair potential as compared to Ref.~\onlinecite{Filinov04}.